People

 Paul Radley (2014-2018) Conservation of the endangered Micronesian megapode.
 Supervisors: Dr Rob Davis, Dr David Blake.
 Paul now works as a wildlife ecologist in Hawaii.

 Mike Lohr (2015-2018) Population demographics and spatial ecology of owls in south-western Australia.
 Supervisors: Dr Rob Davis, Dr Allan Burbidge (DPAW).
-Mike now works as a fauna consultant.
+Mike now works for BirdLife Australia.

 Tim Doherty (2012-2015) Ecology of feral cats and their prey in relation to shrubland fire regimes.
 Supervisors: Dr Rob Davis, Dr Eddie van Etten.
-Tim now works as a DECRA Research Fellow at Sydney University.
+Tim now works as a research scientist at DBCA and is an Adjunct Associate Professor at ECU.

 Dr Shaun Molloy (2010-2013) Applying the principles of spatial modelling to the management of biodiversity in the fragmented landscapes of south-western Australia.
 Supervisors: Dr Rob Davis, Prof. Pierre Horwitz, Dr Eddie van Etten.